-The health and safety of teachers, students, families and the broader community is of the utmost importance, and the Alberta Teachers’ Association is closely monitoring the evolving COVID-19 situation.
-Every effort will be made to keep this information up-to-date, understanding that the situation is evolving rapidly.
+The health and safety of teachers, students, families and the broader community is of the utmost importance, and the Alberta Teachers’ Association continues to monitor the evolving COVID-19 situation.
+Every effort will be made to keep this information up-to-date, understanding that the situation changes on an ongoing basis.
 The most current information will be found on the Government of Alberta website at https://www.alberta.ca/coronavirus-info-for-albertans.aspx.

 ATA offices remain closed to the public.
 We are continuing to serve our members, so please don’t hesitate to get in touch.
 If you have questions that are not addressed here, please call the Association at 1-800-232-7208 (Edmonton) or 1-800-332-1280 (Calgary).
 See our contact page for a directory to all of our programs and services.

 If a teacher travels outside the country, would the mandatory 14-day isolation requirement for International travelers be considered unpaid leave when they return?

 Yes, the leave would be unpaid leave.

 With spring break approaching, teachers need to be mindful of the current travel advisories in effect.
 If teachers leave the country, they need to isolate for 14 days upon their return.
 At least the first 3 days upon return must be at a government approved hotel, at the teacher's cost, while they await a follow up COVID test.

 The current International travel restrictions indicates that there is an “official global travel advisory in effect”.
 Albertans should follow all travel advisories.
 This advisory means: